ItsANameToo/hermod/README.md

 > Monitoring tool for Ark Core

-This tool is based on the existing monitoring capabilities of [Noah](https://github.com/faustbrian/noah), but adjusted to work with v2 of Ark.
+This tool is based on the monitoring capabilities of [Noah](https://github.com/faustbrian/noah), but adjusted to work with v2 of Ark.

 ## Installation